-Affiliate marketers have to be especially creative in getting people to buy what they are selling, as they are the intermediaries and not the actual merchants.
-If they can’t convince the customers to go to the merchants, they don’t make any money.
-There are several psychological tricks you can use in your affiliate marketing endeavour, and these five psychological tricks, if used properly, will be effective in boosting your sales as an affiliate marketer.
+Fortunately, there are several psychological tactics you can use in your affiliate marketing endeavors.
+And these five tricks, if used properly, will be effective in boosting your sales as an affiliate marketer.

-This works based on the notion that, if you give someone something of value for free, they will be obliged to give you something in return.
-Give your visitors something of value at no cost whatsoever, and see them return to do business with you.
-Now, this can go wrong fast if not done properly.
+Reciprocity works based on the notion that, if you give someone something of value for free, people will be obliged to give you something in return.
+So, you give your visitors something of value at no cost whatsoever, and see them return to do business with you.

-People like to read stories of other people’s struggles and trials and journeys, and how a particular product or service helped them to get back on their, to get back on track.
-They like these stories even more if they are something they can relate to personally.
-Get testimonials, reviews and comments about your product or service and place them with the ads and promotions for visitors to read.
+People respond to stories of other people’s struggles, trials, and journeys, and how a particular product or service helped them to get back on track or achieve success.
+People are inspired by these stories to make a purchase if they can relate to the stories personally.

-Affiliate marketing is a way to make a profit while giving customers value for their money.
-These psychological tricks are purely for business purposes, and not intended to hurt anyone.
-Using them wisely brings satisfaction to both the affiliate marketer and the customers alike.
+These five psychological tactics are used by marketers everywhere to drive sales and make profits.
+Always remember, affiliate marketing is a way to make a profit while giving customers value for their money.
+If used ethically, these psychological tactics are great for business bring satisfaction to you and your customers alike.